socrateasehq/coding-problems-template/difficulty_1/1_delete_node_single_linkedlist/problem.md

 **Explanation:**

-After deleting the node at 3rd position
-(1-base indexing), the linked list is as 1 3.
+After deleting the node at the 3rd position (1-base indexing), the linked list is 1 3.

 ### User Task

-The task is to complete the function **deleteNode**() which should delete the node at the required position.
+The task is to complete the function **deleteNode()** which should delete the node at the xth position and return the head of the modified linked list.